What is Amma Therapy?

-In addition to their training in Traditional Chinese Medicine, Amma Therapists are also trained in the holistic nutrition and food energetic, allowing them to provide their clients with specific recommendations to help them maintain health and continue healing after the treatment.
+In addition to their training in Chinese Medicine, Amma Therapists are also trained in the holistic nutrition and food energetic, allowing them to provide their clients with specific recommendations to help them maintain health and continue healing after the treatment.
 These recommendations may also include forms of movement or exercise that would benefit a specific condition and other lifestyle recommendations for overall health.
 Whether you are looking for treatment of a chronic disease, support during pregnancy or just simple preventative wellness care, Amma Therapy is beneficial for everyone.

 What to expect

 Amma Therapy sessions range anywhere from 45 minutes to 1 1/2 hour treatment.
 Clients fill out an initial intake form.
 Based on the client’s health concerns and their level of complexity, the Amma therapist may choose to do a brief or full intake before beginning treatment.
 Assessments are made through questioning, observation, tongue and pulse assessment and palpation.
 In most cases, clients leave the session feeling alert and energized, yet calm and peaceful, and ready to continue the day.
 It is not uncommon to experience mild detox effects like, lassitude, slight headache, and hunger.
 Most symptoms resolve within 5 to 6 hours.
 Your practitioner may recommend herbs, foods, exercises and/or other specific suggestions for you to work on after the session.
 Many Amma practitioners may include adjunct therapies in their treatments like gua sha, moxa or fire cupping with informed client consent.

 Should you come in if you are sick?